Safe + Green

 - Minimizing single-use containers.
 Using something once, then tossing in a landfill for a century (or so) isn’t ideal.
 So-called recyclable containers almost never get recycled – the global plastics market just won’t support it – and compostable takeout containers rarely end up in the compost.

-In an effort to keep our home clean, Salt City Market will offer reusable plates and reusable to go containers starting in mid-February.
+In an effort to keep our home clean, Salt City Market will offer reusable plates and reusable to go containers starting in the spring.

 If you’re dining in, our food vendors will serve your meal on a BPA free plate or bowl.